sudo-lock-in/eliza/README.md

 ### Responses to Input
 <ul>
   <li>
     Responds to exclamations with "Wow!
-Dramatic! [randomized statement w/ word from input]"
+Dramatic! [randomized statement w/ word from input]."
   </li>
 </li>
   <li>
-  Responds to regular sentences with a randomized statement with a word from input.
+  Responds to regular sentences with a randomized statement featuring a word from input.
 </li>
   <li>
-    Responds to questions with a randomized question with a word from input.
+    Responds to questions with a randomized question featuring a word from input.
   </li>
 </ul>